In this guide

 - Is prediction market trading gambling?

-- For skilled forecasters, no — skill dominates luck over large samples.
-For those without genuine edge, yes.
-The distinction is real and important.
+- For accomplished forecasters, no — competence outweighs randomness across sufficient samples.
+For those without documented edge, yes.
+This distinction carries genuine weight.

 - How much capital do I need to start?